-Body found in search of lake for Glee star Naya Rivera
+Glee star Naya Rivera found dead at California lake

 Latest Weather Blog

-Body found in search of lake for Glee star Naya Rivera
+Glee star Naya Rivera found dead at California lake

-LOS ANGELES (AP) — A body was found Monday at a Southern California lake during the search for “Glee” star Naya Rivera, authorities said.
+LOS ANGELES (AP) — The body of “Glee” star Naya Rivera was found Monday at a Southern California lake, authorities said.

+Ventura County Sheriff’s officials confirmed at an afternoon news conference that the body that search crews found floating in the northeast corner of Lake Piru earlier in the day was the 33-year-old Rivera.

-The body was discovered five days after the 33-year-old Rivera disappeared on Lake Piru, where her son was found July 8 alone a few hours later on a boat the two had rented, the Ventura County Sheriff’s Office said.
+The discovery came five days after the 33-year-old Rivera disappeared on Lake Piru, where her son was found July 8 asleep and alone on a rented pontoon boat, authorities said.

-Authorities would not immediately say if the person found was Rivera, but said the day after she disappeared that they believed she drowned in the lake northwest of Los Angeles.
-A 2 p.m. press conference was scheduled.
+Authorities said the following day that they believed Rivera had drowned, and they had shifted to working to find her body rather than find her alive.

+The body was flown 40 miles (64 kilometres) to the coroner’s office in Ventura, where an autopsy would be conducted, Sheriff’s Capt.
+Eric Buschow said.
+Rivera’s family has been notified of the discovery.

-The lake an hour’s drive from Los Angeles was searched by dozens of divers working in waters with little visibility, with help above from helicopters, drones and all-terrain vehicles.
+The lake an hour’s drive from Los Angeles was searched by dozens of divers working in waters with little visibility, with help from sonar and robotic devices combing the bottom and helicopters and drones searching above.

+“I can’t imagine what it’s like for her parents, her family,” Buschow said.
+“It takes an emotional toll on the search teams too.”

 Rivera played singing cheerleader Santana Lopez for six seasons on the Fox musical-comedy “Glee.”

-If she is declared dead, she will become the third major cast member from the show to die in their 30s.
+She is the third major cast member from the show to die in their 30s.

-Cory Monteith, one of the show’s leads, died at 31 in 2013 from a toxic mix of alcohol and heroin.
+The confirmation of her death comes seven years to the day after co-star Cory Monteith died at 31 from a toxic mix of alcohol and heroin, with the series losing one of its leads while it was still on the air.

-And co-star Mark Salling, who Rivera dated at one point, killed himself in 2018 at age 35 after pleading guilty to child pornography charges.
+Another co-star, Mark Salling, who Rivera dated at one point, killed himself in 2018 at age 35 after pleading guilty to child pornography charges.

 Rivera had experience boating on the lake in Los Padres National Forest, authorities said.